kubernetes/autoscaler/cluster-autoscaler/cloudprovider/oci/README.md

   affinity requirements across availability domains.
 - If you are authenticating via instance principals, be sure the `OCI_REGION` environment variable is set to the correct value in the deployment.
-- The cluster-autoscaler will not automatically remove scaled down (terminated) `Node` objects from the Kubernetes API without assistance from the [OCI Cloud Controller Manager](https://github.com/oracle/oci-cloud-controller-manager) (CCM).
+- The Cluster Autoscaler will not automatically remove scaled down (terminated) `Node` objects from the Kubernetes API without assistance from the [OCI Cloud Controller Manager](https://github.com/oracle/oci-cloud-controller-manager) (CCM).
   If scaled down nodes are lingering in your cluster in the `NotReady` status, ensure the OCI CCM is installed and running correctly (`oci-cloud-controller-manager`).
-- Avoid manually changing node pools that are managed by the cluster-autoscaler.
+- Avoid manually changing node pools that are managed by the Cluster Autoscaler.
 For example, do not add or remove nodes using kubectl, or using the Console (or the Oracle Cloud Infrastructure CLI or API).
 - `--node-group-auto-discovery` and `--node-autoprovisioning-enabled=true` are not supported.
 - We set a `nvidia.com/gpu:NoSchedule` taint on nodes in a GPU enabled instance-pool.